 One destination not to be missed is Madrid, the Spanish capital and one of the world's most important artistic centres.
 The Thyssen-Bornemisza Museum is situated in the so-called "art triangle".
 A walk around this gallery, which covers the history of European painting, is a wonderful experience in itself, while savouring a dish at its café-restaurant, set in a beautiful garden, is something simply not to be missed.
 Can you imagine trying dishes such as "Majorca Abstraction" or "Catalonian Landscape"?
 These are the names of two dishes that the restaurant created for an exhibition on Miró.
 We would recommend a visit to this museum in summer, because on June, July and August nights you can also discover its "Mirador" - a wonderful rooftop terrace where you can sample delicious Mediterranean cuisine whilst enjoying stunning views of the city.

 Also in Madrid, and just a few minutes' walk from the Thyssen, is another of its most important museums, the Reina Sofía National Art Museum.
-It has a restaurant with interior design that fits in perfectly with the gallery's vision of modern and contemporary art.
-Their promotional slogan says it all: "edible creativity".
+It has two restaurants that fit in perfectly with the gallery's vision of modern and contemporary art: NuBel and Arzábal.
 To complete the visit to the "art triangle", don't miss the amazing Prado Museum, which also has a pleasant restaurant - "Café Prado" - and a terrace that opens from March to October.
 It is perfect for relaxing after enjoying the spectacular artworks on display in this museum.